Old Firm: No Celtic or Rangers away fans at first two league derby matches

 However, it is understood Rangers are confident they would have completed the required works ahead of the game at Ibrox next year.

-Philippe Clement's side are currently playing at Hampden due to a delay to works on their Copland Road Stand at Ibrox, with the club keen on away crowds to return and set to speak to the SPFL over the issue.
+Philippe Clement's side are currently playing at Hampden due to a delay to works on their Copland Road Stand at Ibrox, with the club keen on away crowds to return and held talks with the SPFL over the issue.

 "The allocation to be implemented by both clubs was clear and Rangers was taking all steps towards fulfilling that agreement.